neillturner/kitchen-puppet/provisioner_options.md

 * If require_puppet_collections is set to true

-   Install from the puppet collection.
+   Installs from the puppet collection.
    This is required if you wish to install puppet version 4.

    You get the version of puppet in the collection.
 To influence which puppet version is install modify either
    * puppet_yum_collections_repo
    * puppet_apt_collections_repo